-So, whether you’re a job seeker, a new hire or the head of the whole organisation, there is always something to be learned.
+So, whether you’re a job seeker, a new hire unsure on how to talk to the boss, or the head of the whole organisation, there is always something to be learned.
 This is how to improve your communication skills, one small step at a time…

 1. Understand Body Language

 Body language, or nonverbal communication, is a subtle art that has the potential to say an awful lot and can be applied in any number of situations.
 As a leader, for instance, standing up straight and adopting a proper posture when addressing a room full of people suggests that you are confident and comfortable in your responsibility; all good orators understand that how you say something is just as important as what you say.

 It’s just as important in a one-on-one situation, too.
 When you’re at a job interview or an appraisal, always maintain eye contact when you are speaking to someone.
 Looking out of the window or at the floor suggests that you either don’t really believe what you’re saying or that you’re not interested.